qwinters/qwinters.github.io/index.md

 #### Outside of mathematics...

 Other than mathematics, I'm a magician and helping lead the [TUM Zauberer](https://tumzauberer.club) meetup.
+I also like programming a little and am extremely passionate about open academia/open science.
+You can find out more about the [dotfiles I use programming here](https://qwinters.me/dotfiles) and checkout some of the work I'm going to templatize LaTeX, Vim, and Website configurations to make sharing easier for students & professionals [here](https://github.com/AcademTeX).

 #### Contact information